-When you buy to let, the benefits seem obvious: the rental income will pay off the mortgage and after a given time frame you will receive a healthy supplement to your income from your additional property or properties.
+When you buy to let, the benefits seem obvious: the rental income will pay off the mortgage, and after a given time frame you will receive a healthy supplement to your income from your additional property or properties.

 However, letting out a property can equally be a nightmarish experience which results in you losing money and possibly defaulting on your mortgage.
 One idea is to take out Landlord’s insurance to cover for unforeseen circumstances such as your tenant failing to pay the rent and for legal fees associated with debt recovery.

 If you are already in a situation where your tenants are living in one of your properties and not paying the rent, the obvious solution is to first communicate with your tenants, and if all else fails to evict them and get other tenants into your property, but you need to follow the correct procedures first.
-And always remember the golden rule: keep a record of payments and paper trail of correspondence.
+And always remember the golden rule: keep a record of payments and a paper trail of correspondence.

 Won’t pay?
 Contact your Tenant to Request the Payment of Rent Owed